WBPH-TV: Cable

-Presently, WBPH-TV is seen on cable systems in most of the Philadelphia media market.
-Exceptions are a majority of Chester County, most of southern New Jersey, and Delaware.
+WBPH-TV is seen on cable systems in most of the Philadelphia media market except a majority of Chester County, most of South Jersey, and Delaware.
 The majority of areas in which WBPH-TV is carried are those within reach of the station's over-the-air broadcast signal.

 Verizon FiOS began carrying WBPH on April 17, 2020.

 Satellite

 WBPH-TV is carried on Dish Network channel 8169.
 It is also carried on DirecTV channel 60 in the Philadelphia market.